[5 MIN READ]

 Find the care that’s right for you

-As our society begins to reopen, we are each finding ourselves facing a new normal.
+As our society continues to reopen, we are each finding ourselves facing a new normal.
 That includes weighing the benefits and risks of running errands, getting carryout and even heading to the doctor.
 That’s why we’ve developed several different ways for you to get the care you need.

 Telehealth visits can be a great opportunity to check in with your provider and get advice about necessary follow-up care.